 What are the five key tips for college freshman?

 The five tips are: Be organized; Monitor accounts; Be alert for fraud and theft; Be a smart shopper; and,

 Mostly it comes from not having to pay late fees, or higher costs for item they need to purchase.
 Being on top of when college bills are due, knowing what they need to purchase for classes and generally keeping track of important dates can save money and usually a significant amount of hassle as well.

 Most college students won’t keep an account register but that doesn’t mean that they can’t keep an eye on their account balances.
 They should be well versed in using alerts and mobile access to verify account balances before spending to avoid fees or embarrassing situations.

 How can students protect themselves against fraud and theft?

-What can a college student do to be a smart shopper?
+What actions can students take to be a smart shopper?

-For college students, a weekly amount for food, entertainment, clothes, and transportation can be a very useful tool.
+For college students, a weekly plan for their spending activities for food, entertainment, supplies, clothes and transportation.
 Best practice is to transfer that amount each week into their account to help lessen the temptation to overspend in a particular week.
-Determining the amount can be easy, just divide how much you want to spend each semester by the number of weeks at school.
+I suggest a Monday to Sunday period, as most spending will happen on the weekend, not through the week.